visheshvats/ML/README.md

 GitHub: https://github.com/visheshvats

-In this task I tried to create a hybrid model for stock performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.
+In this task, I tried to create a hybrid model for stock performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.

 ## Approach:
 Extract Sentiment Scores from given newspaper headlines data, with the help of nltk's SentimentIntensityAnalyzer